Using NeuralODEs in real life applications

 resultNFMU = neuralFMU(x0, (data_validation.consumption_t[1], data_validation.consumption_t[end]); parameters=data_validation.params, showProgress=showProgress, maxiters=1e7, saveat=data_validation.consumption_t)

-# determine loss on validation data (if the simulation was successfull)
+# determine loss on validation data (if the simulation was successful)

 validation_loss = nothing